National Panda Day is celebrated on March 16 of each year.

 Here are some ideas if you are planning a party for National Panda Day:

-- Invite all your friends over to watch a Panda Documentary.
-‘The Land of the Pandas’ is a good one and is available on YouTube.
+Invite all your friends over to watch a Panda Documentary.
+‘The Land of the Pandas’ is good and available on YouTube.

 Who created National Panda Day?